-At the NBLSA Conference held in Little Rock in 2019, several of our attorneys served as judges in the Moot Court Competition.
+At the NBLSA Conference held in Little Rock, several of our attorneys served as judges in the Moot Court Competition.

 Women in Leadership

-We pride ourselves in promoting the developments of women lawyers and professionals.
-They are integral to our firm's leadership and management teams.
+We pride ourselves in promoting the development of women lawyers and professionals in our leadership and management positions.

 Diversity and Equality Policy

 Friday Eldredge & Clark, LLP aims to create a workplace environment where diversity is encouraged and in which every member of the firm can realize his or her potential for excellence.